 Chandrayaan-2 is an Indian mission to send an orbiter, lander, and rover to the Moon.
-The 3 vehicles will launch as 1 combined spacecraft to lunar orbit, where the lander, carrying the rover, will touch down in the Moon's southern hemisphere.
-The orbiter will then continue studying the Moon from above.
-A successful mission would make India just the fourth country to soft-land on the lunar surface.
+The 3 vehicles launched as 1 combined spacecraft to lunar orbit, and the lander, carrying the rover, attempted but apparently failed to touch down in the Moon's southern hemisphere.
+The orbiter continues to study the Moon from above.

 The mission builds on ISRO's Chandrayaan-1 orbiter, which launched in October 2008 and operated for 10 months.
 Chandrayaan-2 features improved instruments and new technologies intended for future planetary missions.
-The orbiter is planned to operate for one year (previously reported as 2 years), while the lander and rover are expected to survive one lunar daytime period—14 Earth days—their mission ending when night falls.
+The orbiter is planned to operate for one year (previously reported as 2 years), while the lander and rover were expected to survive one lunar daytime period had they successfully landed.

 In addition to collecting science data with its onboard instruments, the orbiter serves as a relay between the Vikram lander and the IDSN, or Indian Deep Space Network.
 (The lander can also communicate directly with the IDSN.)
 Its solar panels generate 1 kilowatt of power.

 Mass: 2,379 kilograms.
 We believe this is wet mass and had previously derived a figure of 2,294 kilograms using known masses from other components.

 Terrain Mapping Camera 2 (TMC 2): Used to create a 3D map of the lunar surface, TMC 2 is a miniature version of the Terrain Mapping Camera used onboard the Chandrayaan 1 mission.
 Its primary objective is mapping the lunar surface in the panchromatic spectral band (0.5-0.8 microns) with a high spatial resolution of 5 meters, on 20-kilometer swaths from orbit.